Concordia University, Texas Data & Information Overview

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Concordia University - Texas, approximately 74% of students took out student loans averaging $6,564 a year.
-That adds up to $26,256 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Concordia University, Texas, approximately 67% of students took out student loans averaging $6,983 a year.
+That adds up to $27,932 over four years for those students.

-The student loan default rate at Concordia University - Texas is 9.0%.
+The student loan default rate at Concordia University, Texas is 7.2%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Concordia University - Texas Graduates Make?students who graduate from Concordia University - Texas with a bachelor's degree go on to jobs where they make an average salary of $44,500 in their early years.
-That's great news for Concordia University - Texas students since it is 12% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Concordia University, Texas Graduates Make?students who graduate with a bachelor's degree from Concordia University, Texas make about $49,898 a year during their first few years of employment after graduation.
+That's great news for Concordia University, Texas students since it is 17% more than the average college graduate's salary of $42,485 per year.

 |Address:||11400 Concordia University Drive, Lakeway, TX 78726|

-Concordia University - Texas Majorsstudents from 25 majors graduated from Concordia University - Texas.
-Of these students, 366 received undergraduate degrees and 344 graduated with a master's or doctor's degree.
+Concordia University, Texas Majorsstudents from 25 majors graduated from Concordia University, Texas.
+Of these students, 473 received undergraduate degrees and 267 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 1,394 students took at least one online class at Concordia University - Texas.
-This is a decrease from the 1,427 students who took online classes the previous year.
+In 2019-2020, 1,619 students took at least one online class at Concordia University, Texas.
+This is an increase from the 1,167 students who took online classes the previous year.